portsoc/hangman-in-branches/README.md

 `createGame` now creates a new game in `gamesInPlay` and returns it (with its unique ID) to the client.
 `guessLetter` also requires a unique ID to identify the game in addition to the letter that the player has guessed.
-Notice the change in the url for guessing a letter too (see `sendGuess`).
+Notice the change in the URL for guessing a letter too (see `sendGuess`).

 ### Modularising the server

 `server/svr.js` at this point is very large and contains, data, a lot of functionality as well as helper functions.
 We need to separate the game's logic from the server and place it in a new module called `server/game.js`.
 We then take the static data (`words` array) and place it in `server/data.js`.
-By the way, we have added way more movie titles to this array.
+By the way, we have added a lot more movie titles to this array.

 Similarly, we moved the helper functions to `server/helpers.js`.
-By the end, the `server/svr.js` is just handling requests and calling `server/game.js` to generate responses.
+By the end, the `server/svr.js` is just handling requests and calling the appropriate function in `server/game.js` to generate responses.
 `server/game.js` in turn takes its data from `server/data.js` and uses `server/helpers.js` to handle the game's logic.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).